Skip to main content Skip to navigation

 Books:

-Menschen ohne Geschichte sind Staub: Homophobie und Holocaust (Göttingen: Wallstein, 2021), expanded second edition forthcoming May 2024
+Menschen ohne Geschichte sind Staub: Homophobie und Holocaust (Göttingen: Wallstein, 2021), expanded second edition May 2024

-expanded English translation under advanced contract with University of Toronto Press as People without History are Dust: Queer Desire in the Holocaust
+expanded English translation forthcoming with University of Toronto Press as People without History are Dust: Queer Desire in the Holocaust, 2025

-The Last Ghetto: An Everyday History of Theresienstadt (New York: Oxford University Press, 2020); Czech translation Poslední ghetto: Všední život v Terezíně.
+The Last Ghetto: An Everyday History of Theresienstadt (New York: Oxford University Press, 2020); Czech translation Poslední ghetto: Všední život v Terezíně, Chinese (Chongqing Yuangyang) and German (Transcript) editions forthcoming

-Čekám až se vrátíš: Rodinné deníky z války [I am Waiting For You to Come Back: Wartime Family Diaries], edition of two family diaries (Prague: Nakladatelství Lidové Noviny, 2018), English, Hebrew and German translations under consideration
+Čekám až se vrátíš: Rodinné deníky z války [I am Waiting For You to Come Back: Wartime Family Diaries], edition of two family diaries (Prague: Nakladatelství Lidové Noviny, 2018).

 Die letzten Berliner Veit Simons, with Maria von der Heydt (Berlin: Hentrich & Hentrich 2019), German and English edition